How it works

 The focus of the NTP is on supporting disadvantaged pupils, including those eligible for Pupil Premium funding.
 A range of tutoring models have been funded, including those that are suitable for pupils with SEND and in Alternative Provision.

 Tuition Partners offer a range of approaches, including online, face-to-face and hybrid models and small-group and one-to-one tuition.
 Participating schools can decide which Tuition Partner in their area to work with and which of their pupils will benefit the most from additional support.

-Schools can access subsidised, high-quality tuition from Tuition Partners for the rest of the academic year by searching here.
+Schools can access subsidised, high-quality tuition from Tuition Partners for the summer holidays and the rest of the academic year by searching here.

-The Education Endowment Foundation (EEF) will be leading the delivery of this part of the programme in the academic year 2020 – 2021.
+The Education Endowment Foundation (EEF) lead the delivery of this part of the programme in the academic year 2020 – 2021.

 If you are interested in the NTP for 2021/22, then please complete the contact form on this link.